data-mie/dbt-course/pre-course/dbt_core.md

 If you see orders data, you're good to go!

-## 2. Create your dbt Core project
+## 2. Create your dbt development environment

-Here are the instructions for setting up your dbt Core project that you'll be developing over the course:
+If you already have a local dbt development environment set up, please note that the version of dbt we'll be using during this course may differ from the version you have in your organization.
+Therefore, it's necessary to create an isolated development environment specifically for this course.

+To ensure a consistent learning experience, please follow these steps to set up your isolated environment:

 1. Create a folder for the course project (e.g., `<your-home-folder>/projects/dbt-course`)
 2. Initialize a new git repository in the course project folder: `git init`